 Conclusion

-The countries in the MENA region have adopted guidelines based on the EMA, FDA and WHO guidelines.
+The countries in the biosimilars in MENA region have adopted guidelines based on the EMA, FDA and WHO guidelines.
 This should allow greater penetration into the market for international biosimilar developers.
 Local regulatory bodies may still be cautious with respect to the assessment of biosimilars.
 However, it can be concluded that approval from a “reference” country is significant as biosimilars are preferred when they are already approved by a strict, more established regulatory agency allowing better prospects while investing in the MENA nations.

 References